‘Accessible Authors’ celebrates inclusivity and diversity with thousands of young people

 “With reading and literacy levels requiring development nationally, the event also offered a great opportunity for teachers to bring books and reading to life and promote a love of reading in school children.

-“We were delighted to be able to promote inclusion and inspire a generation of budding authors to follow their dreams!”
+“We were delighted to be able to promote inclusion and help inspire a generation of budding writers to follow their dreams!”